-As soon as people go online, whether it’s on their phones or computers, they are instantly bombarded with organizations and companies vying for their attention.
-From targeted ads on social media to emails from websites they bought one thing from years ago, how can you ensure that your nonprofit’s online marketing efforts shine through the noise?
+As soon as people go online, they are instantly bombarded with messages from organizations and companies vying for their attention.
+How can you ensure that your nonprofit’s online marketing efforts shine through the noise?

-Additionally, fundraising leaders like yourself need to come up with ways to not only continue engaging with existing donors but also recruit brand new supporters and raise more awareness for their mission.
-A tried and true method of increasing marketing efforts is to use a multi-channel approach.
+Fundraising leaders must not only continue engaging with existing donors but also recruit brand-new supporters.
+A tried and true method of improving marketing efforts is to use a multi-channel approach.

-Multi-channel fundraising is exactly what its name states — using multiple marketing channels to promote an upcoming fundraising campaign or event.
-When you use more than one medium to proliferate your message and connect with supporters, you increase the chances of being heard and meeting your fundraising goals.
+Multi-channel fundraising involves using multiple marketing platforms to promote an upcoming fundraising campaign or event.
+When you use more than one medium to promote your message and connect with supporters, you increase the chances of being heard and meeting your fundraising goals.

 One of the most vital tools that can support and bring your multi-channel marketing strategy to the next level is your nonprofit website.
-In fact, a broken or hard-to-use website can actually undermine your entire multi-channel outreach effort.
+In this guide, we’ll explore the ways your website can support your multi-channel fundraising efforts and tips to optimize your site for better user engagement.
+Let’s get started!

 To dig deeper into how your website can support your marketing efforts, we have to consider the donor journey.

-On top of this, whenever you send emails or share a new announcement on social media with your subscribers or followers, you likely also include a link back to your homepage or a specific landing page.
-This is marketing content created to re-engage your existing supporters and previous donors, representing the repeat step.
+• Retention: Whenever you send emails or share a new announcement on social media with your subscribers or followers, you should also include a link back to your homepage or a specific landing page.
+This marketing content will help re-engage your existing supporters and previous donors, encouraging donor retention.

-In order to continue funneling users to your target action, whether that’s to donate or participate in an event, you need a well-designed, intuitive, engaging, and informative website.
+It’s clear that in order to continue funneling users to your target action, whether to donate or participate in an event, you need a well-designed, intuitive, engaging, and informative website.

-Ways Your Website Can Support A Multi-channel Strategy
+5 Ways Your Website Can Support Multi-Channel Fundraising

 To ensure that your website is able to support your multi-channel marketing efforts, you need a website that features up-to-date content.
 When people visit your site, whether it’s because an email or social media post sent them there, they’re going to turn away if the last relevant content is from 2005.